Abernethy Elementary School

 • The HVAC system provides no ventilation to the library, and the cafeteria is only 1.4

-• With one air purifier in most classrooms and two air purifiers in low-airflow rooms, no classrooms are under 3 air changes per hour, and 20 meet or exceed our minimum goal of 6 air changes per hour
+• With two air purifiers, no classrooms are under 3 air changes per hour, and 20 meet or exceed our minimum goal of 6 air changes per hour

 Other SIAFOS analyses, reports, and campaigns